Roger Graham (American football)

-Roger Alton Graham (born November 8, 1972) is a former American football running back who played one season in the National Football League (NFL) for the Jacksonville Jaguars.
+Roger Alton Graham (born November 8, 1972) is an American former professional football running back who played one season in the National Football League (NFL) for the Jacksonville Jaguars.
 He was originally signed as an undrafted free agent by the Dallas Cowboys in 1995, following a career at University of New Haven where he won the 1993 Harlon Hill Trophy.